NLnetLabs/rpki-doc/source/krill/architecture.rst

      exist.

-     When Krill encounters such an error, it will store the command with some meta-information like the time the command was issued, and a summary of the error, so that it can be seen in the history.
+     When Krill encounters such an error, it will store the command with some meta-information like the time the command was issued and a summary of the error, so that it can be seen in the history.
 It will then unlock the aggregate, so that the next command can be sent to it.
 2. No error, zero events